Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So, I went and did a bunch of research asking some questions, so that’s what we’re going to dive into: to figure out what was keeping them from continuing with it.
 Because you know, literally, you’re just sitting there.
 Like, this is not a hard habit to do.
 It’s a lot easier than going to the gym.
 And I see people going to the gym regularly after just getting into it for six weeks, which is awesome, but imagine all the hassle of getting the gym membership, bringing all the stuff in your bag, driving to the gym, all of that.
 And meditation’s simply just sitting in a quiet place, and there’s very little friction to doing it.

 So the big issue is like, why can’t they stick with it, to get these benefits, or even just to get to the point where they enjoy meditation for its own sake?
 So, one of the issues is that there are many different types of meditation.
 So often, when you start to meditate, what you’re going to do is, especially nowadays, you’re going to get an app for it.
 There’s an app for everything, there’s an app for meditation.
-There are many apps for meditation, and these are billion-dollar companies now, in terms of valuation.
+There are many apps for meditation, and these are in fact billion-dollar companies now, in terms of valuation.

 And one of the common apps, one that I’d recommend, is actually called Insight Timer, and there’s a lot of free features on that app.
 That’s one of the main reasons I recommend it first.
 The problem is, it’s very crowded.
 It’s very jumbled.
 So when you get in there, there is a pure timer with cool background sounds, but there’s also a ton of other things you can explore, which can be quite confusing to the first time user or the beginner, because it’s really overwhelming.

 So for instance, if you were to search for a guided meditation by practice or by actually – let’s look at the benefits first, you could get a whole list of them.
-And then it’s like “depression, pain, stress, focus, motivation, relax, good confidence, happiness, gratitude, love, anxiety, sleep, or one for parents.
+And then it’s like “depression, pain, stress, focus, motivation, relax, confidence, happiness, gratitude, love, anxiety, sleep, or one for parents.
 So, notice that these are all benefits, right?
 Just so that people know, again, reinforcing the point that meditation can help you with all of these things, which is awesome.
 But the downside is, it can help you with all of these things, right?